JeanMarcGaller/agentic_ai_evaluation/README.md

 ```bash
 black .
 ```
-Then run `pre-commit run --all-files` if you have the hooks installed).
+Then run `pre-commit run --all-files` if you have the hooks installed.

 ## ⚙️ Configuration Parameters